jules2689/trudeau/trudeau/2020-04-20/q_a.md

 **Answer**:
 As we know, this is very much an ongoing investigation that is in its early stages in Nova Scotia right now.
 So I don't want to jump to conclusions or make characterizations about what happens until we get a full accounting from the authorities.
-But in regards to gun control, we took very serious commitments in the election campaign and removing forward on them to make sure we're strengthening gun control in this country.
+But in regards to gun control, we took very serious commitments in the election campaign and are moving forward on them to make sure we're strengthening gun control in this country.
 I can say we were on the verge of introducing legislation to ban assault-style weapons acrossthe  It was interrupted when the pandemic caused parliament to besuspended. have ever intention of movingforward  that measure and potentially other measures when the parliament returns.